aaronspring/test_website/index.md

     - Roskar Rok, Head of Engineering, Swiss Data Science Center
 - Two keynote lectures:
     - Peter Dueben, AI and Machine Learning Coordinator ECMWF: "Machine Learning for S2S -- a tale of many options"
-    - Veronique Bouchet, Exascale and AI Task Team Chair, WMO: "TBC"
+    - Veronique Bouchet, Exascale and AI Task Team Chair, WMO: "Assessing the barriers to the use of AI and data exploitation in environmental modelling"

 #### 2021-01-04: link for conference session: 26 Jan 2022